 When people already have an unconscious belief—even if they don’t realize it—they selectively expose themselves to information or news that confirms their beliefs—giving them more ammunition to present those hunches as fact.
-In one study, this happened over the span of weeks, when subjects read news about the possible expansion of a U.S. Army base in Italy.

 The more we’re exposed to certain kinds of information, the more practice we get processing that information; information that we process faster “feels” right.
 It’s what we’re used to.
 How easily we can process or understand information makes it easy for us to mistake it for the truth.

 Our implicit beliefs are the things that we believe deep in our core, even when we don’t realize it; the famous Implicit Association Test is merely a test of how quickly we connect ideas, like “white/black/our ingroup” and “good.”